amueller69/Law-School-Notes/Fall-2018/Torts/01-Law_and_Economics.md

   * Modern formulations stress view that purpose of law is solely a matter of fairness in resolving disputes between parties and undoing imbalances created by violation of a preexisting right
   * Long term incentives are viewed as extrinsic to the basic purpose of law

+## Functional School of Law and Economics (i.e. Klick)

+* Developed out of the  Normative approach to L&E, it recognizes the structural and political impediments to developing efficient legal rules and remedying faulty ones
+* Because it is difficult to identify all of the ultimate consequences of corrective legal rules, the functional school focuses on using economic theory to design legal meta-rules that lead to efficiency ex ante.This requires design of legal institutions that induce individuals to internalize the effects of their private activities, as well as to reveal their true preferences in situations where collective decisions must be made
+* Skeptical of the Positive school's general efficiency hypothesis and even more vocally skeptical of its application to sources of the law other than common law (e.g., legislation or administrative regulations)
+* Critical of Normative school and its tendency to overlook the many unintended consequences of legal intervention
+* Methodological foundations in Public Choice Theory
+  * In spite of the sophisticated mathematical techniques of economic analysis, judges and policymakers in many situations still lack the expertise and methods for evaluating the efficiency of alternative legal rules
+  * Functional analysis, on the other hand, requires them to first inquire into the incentives underlying the legal or social structure that generated the legal rule, rather than directly attempting to weigh the costs and benefits of individual rules
+  * With this focus on the underlying legal and social structure, there is less impetus to micro-manage individual legal and policy decisions, which are likely to suffer from the rent seeking activities of interested parties.

 ## Coase Theorem

 * If there are no transaction costs, the efficient outcome will occur regardless (or in spite) of the legal rule
   * Regardless of whom the law gives the entitlement, the same efficient will result
 * If there are positive transaction costs, the efficient outcome may not occur under every legal rule.
 In these circumstances, the preferred legal rule is the one minimizing the effects of transaction costs
+* There are a few foundational ideas/assumptions that must be understood prior to a discussion of Coase's theorem
+  * All externalities are, in fact, reciprocal
+    * An “opportunity cost” – that is the financial cost of an economic opportunity that an actor declines to take - is incurred when reducing activity level to correct externality
+    * Railroad company running fewer trains per day to prevent fires in nearby fields results in unrealized profits
-* We first need to understand the distinction between property rights and liability rules, which often coexist in same resource
+  * The distinction between property rights and liability rules, which often coexist in same resource
     * Property rights are exclusive rights that can't be confiscated involuntarily.
 Remedies for enforcing protection of these rights are intended to deter/prevent violation (e.g. enjoinders, punitive damages)
     * Liability rules provide right to claim damages for injury to a resource, but no right to exclude (i.e. I can't prevent you from engaging in the risky behavior, but if you harm me, then you are liable).
 Remedies are compensatory
     * Liability rules allow involuntary transfer of resources through the courts since injurer has right to inflict harm \*if\* willing to pay the cost.
 Transfer of property rights can only occur through voluntary bargaining at the market level
     * **If voluntary market transaction costs are low, they are economically preferable than the liability/court transaction approach since markets are more reliable registers of value**.
 If these same costs are high, property approach is inferior because optimal use is prevented (this is when people rely on the courts)
 * Railroad-Farmer Example:
   * Railroad keeps starting fires in corn field adjacent to train tracks.
 The more trains run per day, the more fires that ignite and the more crop damage is done
   * Railroad profits and crop damage where x = # of trains, R(x) is railroad profit as a function of x, and D(x) is crop damage as a function of x